KeckObservatory/RemoteObserving/README.md

     wget https://dl.google.com/linux/direct/google-chrome-stable_current_x86_64.rpm
     sudo yum install ./google-chrome-stable_current_*.rpm
     ```

-# Notify Keck Mainland Observing of your intent to connect remotely
-Before you can connect to Keck remotely, we need to provide you with the firewall info and two passwords.
-As well, we need info about your remote observing station.

-- Email mainland_observing@keck.hawaii.edu with the following info about your remote site:
-    - Institution
-    - City, State
-    - Room Name/#
-    - Room phone #
-    - Emergency Services phone #
-    - Site manager/admin email and phone #

-Once we receive your request, we will respond with instructions on obtaining the firewall info, firewall password, and VNC session password.

 # Download and Configure Keck VNC software
 (NOTE: Examples below assuming a user named 'observer' and installing to home directory)